editsip/T460s-OpenCore-IntelWifi/README.md

 ***

-## So how do I do it
+## Cut to the chase

-*MAKE SURE YOUR LENOVO BIOS IS UPDATED TO THE LATEST VERSION*.
-If it is not, flash **biosupdate.img** on a thumb drive and update.
+**MAKE SURE YOUR LENOVO BIOS IS UPDATED TO THE LATEST VERSION.** If it is not, flash *biosupdate.img* on a thumb drive and update.

 Copy the EFI folder in the EFI partition of your booting drive.
 Check your BIOS settings: